replane-dev/replane/README.md

     <img alt="Replane Screenshot" src="./public/replane-window-screenshot-light-with-border-v2.jpg">
 </picture>

-Changing application config shouldn't require a deploy.
-Replane gives you a single place to manage dynamic configuration—with version history, change approvals, and instant sync to your running services.
+Replane is a dynamic configuration manager.
+Store feature flags, app settings, and operational config in one place—with version history, optional approvals, and realtime sync to your services.
+No redeploys needed.

 ## Features